 Chizarira National Park is known as one of the most scenic regions in Zimbabwe

-Chizarira National ParkCovering just under 2,000km² of wild bush, Chizarira is Zimbabwe’s third largest national park and arguably its most remote wilderness area.
-The name Chizarira comes from the Batonka word Chijalila, which means ‘great barrier’.
-The barrier to which they referred is the imposing Zambezi Escarpment of which Chizarira’s mountains and hills form a portion.
+Chizarira National ParkCovering just under 2,000km² of wild bush, Chizarira is Zimbabwe’s third-largest national park and arguably its most remote wilderness area.
+The name Chizarira comes from the Batonka word Chijalila, which means ‘great barrier’: a reference to the imposing Zambezi Escarpment, of which Chizarira’s mountains and hills form a portion.

-The terrain here is rugged, deeply incised by gorges and ravines between jagged mountains.
-But between these, in the valleys and the odd open plain, you'll find lush vegetation fed by clear natural springs.
-This always made Chizarira National Park a great place to come and spend some time appreciating the tranquility of the African bush.
+The terrain here is rugged: jagged mountains deeply incised by gorges and ravines.
+In between, in the valleys and the odd open plain, you'll find lush vegetation fed by clear natural springs.
+This has long made Chizarira National Park a great place to appreciate the tranquility of the African bush.

-Unfortunately this quiet tranquility has also placed Chizarira at an increased risk from poaching in recent years.
-The relatively small numbers of visitors to Chizarira and lack of lodges and safari operators here made it easy to exploit and it suffered as a result, particularly during the economic strife that engulfed Zimbabwe in the early 2000’s.
+Unfortunately this quiet tranquility has also placed Chizarira at increased risk from poaching in recent years.
+The relatively small numbers of visitors and lack of lodges and safari operators in the park has made it easy to exploit and it has suffered as a result, particularly during the economic strife that engulfed Zimbabwe in the early 2000s.

-Chizarira National Park has never been about seeing huge herds of animals but it did always provide what felt like a pristine wilderness experience.
-From our own experience and from information we’ve received from our associates on the ground, we’re very sad to report that this is not currently the case.
-It's still an excellent place to spot leopard – which thrive in this kind of rocky, broken landscape – but once strong populations of antelope, elephant and buffalo have been significantly depleted.
+Chizarira National Park has never been about seeing huge herds of animals but it did provide a pristine wilderness experience.
+Sadly, this is no longer the case.
+It's still an excellent place to spot leopard – which thrive in this kind of rocky, broken landscape – but once-strong populations of antelope, elephant and buffalo have been significantly depleted.

-Chizarira was always a park for visitors who took both walking and safaris seriously, and the best way to explore Chizarira is still by using a combination of 4WD game drives and, in the more rugged areas, walking safaris.
-In terms of accommodation there was only ever one lodge option here, Chizarira Wilderness Lodge, which was situated just outside of the national park.
-This has now sadly fallen into a state of disrepair.
+Chizarira was always a park for visitors who take both walking and safaris seriously, and the best way to explore is still by using a combination of 4WD game drives and, in the more rugged areas, walking safaris.
+Unfortunately, though, the only lodge, Chizarira Wilderness Lodge just outside the park boundary, has fallen into a state of disrepair.

-We’re hopeful that as tourism continues to experience a renaissance in Zimbabwe, Chizarira will receive the investment boost it needs.
-There is still enormous potential for this area to return to its former place amongst the best wilderness regions in Zimbabwe.
-For that reason we will continue to monitor the situation in Chizarira and we will keep this page updated accordingly.
+Yet there is enormous potential for Chizarira to return to its former place amongst the best wilderness regions in Zimbabwe.
+We’re hopeful that as tourism continues to experience a renaissance in the country, this area will receive the investment boost it needs.
+We will continue to monitor the situation and will update this page accordingly.